Khaerul743/AI-document-Q-A/README.md

 ### 1. Document Upload

 1. Navigate to the application
-2. Click "Upload Document" or drag & drop a PDF file
-3. Wait for the document to be processed and indexed
+2. Wait for the document to be processed and indexed

 ### 2. Ask Questions